 Leveraging EDI technology, providers can automatically carry out the transmission of claims.
 Even HIPAA has mandated that all covered entities will submit the claims electronically.
 Successful claims transmission is only possible through EDI if they are errorless.
 To ensure claims are error-free, automated billing systems can be used.

 Apart from the transmission of claims, the adjudication process is the next step.
-At this step, a claim is either accepted, rejected or denied.
-Payers assess the claim to determine whether it is authentic or compliant and the amount paid to the provider.
+At this step, a claim is either accepted, rejected, or denied.
+Payers assess the claim to determine whether it is authentic or compliant and then the amount paid is to the provider.
 The biller or provider is sent the details of the claims during the adjudication process so they can determine how much payers are willing to pay and why.

 4. Patient Statement Generations